discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - <Skill name="pathofscars"/> and <Skill name="Whirlingdefense"/>
 - Pick up <Skill name="conjurelightninghammer"/> if your weaver is kind enough to give you  one and use <Skill id="5725"/> (Skill 4).
 - AA with <Skill name="conjurelightninghammer"/> until its phased or your <Skill name="pathofscars"/> is back up.
-- If it still isnt phased swap weapons and use <Skill name="rapidfire"/>
+- If it still is not phased swap weapons and use <Skill name="rapidfire"/>

 </Tab>
 </Tabs>